elchananvol/AIJobScraper/readme.md

 ## Notes

 - Make sure your `.env` and `instruction.txt` files are properly configured before running the script.
+- You can reuse the AI assistant in your project by printing the assistant instance ID in [main function](https://github.com/elchananvol/AIJobScraper/blob/d151e1492b591b4e73579ebe1dcb74f452e8dc08/jobs.py#L131) for the first time and then configur it in the `.env` file for the next running.
 - The project is designed to be easily customizable, so feel free to adjust the scraping and filtering logic as needed.

 ## Support